Soviet Union and the United Nations: Relationship with the West

 For many years, the West played a guiding role in United Nations deliberations, but by the 1960s many former colonies had been granted independence and had joined the United Nations.
 These states, which became the majority in the General Assembly and other bodies, were increasingly receptive to Soviet anti-imperialist appeals.
-By the 1970s, the United Nations deliberations had generally become increasingly hostile toward the West and toward the United States in particular, as evidenced by pro-Soviet and anti-United States voting trends in the General Assembly.
+By the 1970s, the United Nations deliberations had generally become increasingly hostile toward the West and toward the United States in particular, as evidenced by pro-Soviet and anti-American voting trends in the General Assembly.

-Western media reported in 1987 that Eastern European and Asian communist countries that were allies of the Soviet Union, had received more development assistance from the United Nations than what the Soviet Union had contributed.
+Western media reported in 1987 that Eastern European and Asian communist countries that were allies or satellite states of the Soviet Union, had received more development assistance from the United Nations than what the Soviet Union had contributed.
 This contradicted communist states' rhetorical support for the United Nation's establishment of a New International Economic Order, which would transfer wealth from the rich Northern Hemisphere to the poor Southern Hemisphere states.
 The Soviet Union announced in September 1987 that it would pay back a portion of its debt to the United Nations.

 The Soviet Union did not, however, win support in the United Nations for its foreign policy positions.
 The Soviet Union and Third World states often argued that imperialism caused and continued to maintain the disparities in the world distribution of wealth.
 They disagreed, however, on the proper level of Soviet aid to the Third World.
 Also, the Soviet Union encountered fierce opposition to its invasion and occupation of Afghanistan and the Vietnamese occupation of Cambodia and received little support (as evidenced by Third World abstentions) for its 1987 proposal on the creation of a "Comprehensive System of International Peace and Security."